*Links in this article may be affiliate links, from which we may earn commission. See our Privacy Policy for full details.

 Kokeshi

 If you’re looking for a great Asian restaurant in Salem, Kokeshi serves up bold and flavorful Asian street food staples and their signature selection of delicious ramen.
-Located on Lafayette, Kokeshi also has a storefront at their Italian sister restaurant, Bambolina on Derby.
-Kokeshi’s vibe is very hip and welcoming with an industrial, yet colorful, visual aesthetic, but as cool as their vibe is, their food is clearly still the star of the show.
+Located at their Italian sister restaurant, Bambolina, this is actually a great spot to head when you just can’t decide… Asian or Italian?
+Why not both?

-Appetizer options like savory Osaka Street Corn, and Ramen choices like Pork Belly and Colonel Sanders Fried Chicken will have you feeling the commitment that the owners have made to infusing unique flavors with versatile Asian staples, and why they believe Kokeshi is “comfort food with soul” at its finest!
-If you’re feeling daring, try out the Octopus Hot Dog with some of K’s Kitch’n Sriracha… you might just find your new favorite restaurant in Salem!
+Popular Ramen choices like Pork Belly and Colonel Sanders Fried Chicken will have you feeling the commitment that the owners have made to infusing unique flavors with versatile Asian staples, and why they believe Kokeshi is “comfort food with soul” at its finest!

 Turner’s Seafood at Lyceum Hall